Xilinx/Vitis_Libraries/ultrasound/docs/src/tutorial/tutorial.rst

 Example logs of graph_scanline
 ------------------------------------

-1. List for all the scanline parameters of Example 1 that defined by user.
+1. List of all the scanline parameters of Example 1 defined by you.

 .. code-block:: shell